 All four kids love playing with this set, and being the nerd that I am I decided to use it as a homeschool tool as well.

-Fan Fiction Creative Writing Assignment for Harry Potter Fans
+Harry Potter Fan Fiction Creative Writing Assignment for Kids

 This year my three girls are homeschooling, but my son chose to stay at our local public school.
 This toy gave me an opportunity to bring him into our homeschool world as well.
 I asked him to set up the figurines, and then I asked eleven-year-old daughter Emma to write a story inspired by the set-up.